-- A modular home is a prefabricated home that is made of multiple modules or sections that are manufactured and substantially assembled in a manufacturing plant.
-These pre-built sections are transported to the building site and constructed by a builder to meet all applicable building codes for site-built homes. - 2.
-A Dwelling, as defined by ANSI / RESNET / ICC 301, is any building that contains one or two Dwelling Units used, intended, or designed to be built, used, rented, leased, let or hired out to be occupied, or that are occupied for living purposes.
+- 1. A modular home is a prefabricated home that is made of multiple modules or sections that are manufactured and substantially assembled in a manufacturing plant.
+These pre-built sections are transported to the building site and constructed by a builder to meet all applicable building codes for site-built homes. - A Dwelling, as defined by ANSI / RESNET / ICC 301, is any building that contains one or two Dwelling Units used, intended, or designed to be built, used, rented, leased, let or hired out to be occupied, or that are occupied for living purposes.
 ANSI / RESNET / ICC 301 defines a Dwelling Unit as a single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation. - 3.
 A Townhouse, as defined by ANSI / RESNET / ICC 301, is a single-family Dwelling Unit constructed in a group of three or more attached units in which each unit extends from the foundation to roof and with open space on at least two sides.
-Townhouses are also eligible to participate in earn the ENERGY STAR through the ENERGY STAR Multifamily New Construction Program. - 4.
-If permitted prior to July 1, 2021, the following are also eligible to participate in earn the ENERGY STAR through the ENERGY STAR SFNH Single Family New Homes program: - Dwelling units 2 in any multifamily building with 4 units or fewer; OR - Dwelling units in multifamily buildings with 3 stories or fewer above-grade; OR - Dwelling units in multifamily buildings with 4 or 5 stories above-grade where dwelling units occupy 80% or more of the occupiable square footage of the building.
+Townhouses are also eligible to participate in the ENERGY STAR Multifamily New Construction Program. - 4.
+If permitted prior to July 1, 2021, the following are also eligible to participate in the ENERGY STAR SFNH program: - Dwelling units 2 in any multifamily building with 4 units or fewer; OR - Dwelling units in multifamily buildings with 3 stories or fewer above-grade; OR - Dwelling units in multifamily buildings with 4 or 5 stories above-grade where dwelling units occupy 80% or more of the occupiable square footage of the building.
 When evaluating mixed-use buildings for eligibility, exclude commercial / retail space when assessing whether the 80% threshold has been met.